Skip to main content

 The program offers redeemable service vouchers for home-delivered meals and personal care.
 Patients eligible for home-delivered meals are those who are unable to prepare their own meals and/or don't have a caregiver who prepares their meals.
 Patients eligible for personal care are those who need assistance with at least two activities of daily living (ADLs) such as bathing, getting dressed, and eating.

-In addition, patients can speak with an AAA7 options counselor about long-term care options.
+In addition, patients can speak with an AAA7 options counselor about long-term care services and supports.
 The options counselor also helps patients understand their medications and discharge instructions and teaches them how to access any needed transportation and medical care.
 This counselor stays in touch with the patient for up to three months after hospital discharge.

 Results

-In Hospital2Home's first year, it served twice as many patients as the previous case managed program and used 27% less funding.
+In the program's first year, Hospital2Home served twice as many patients as the previous case management program and used 27% less funding.
 In 2020 and 2021, fewer participants were served, related to the pandemic and decreased hospital stays for routine or scheduled procedures.
-However, many participants who were discharged after being hospitalized for COVID-19 were able to be helped from the program, initially through the home-delivered meals and as homecare agencies developed guidelines for care in the home with the personal care services.
+However, many participants who were discharged after being hospitalized for COVID-19 were served by the program, initially through the home-delivered meals and later - as homecare agencies developed COVID guidelines - through personal care services.
 Beginning in April 2022, more normal operations have resumed in the rural area.
-The program has consistently averaged an 86.5%-90% of participants who did not readmit to the hospital since it began in 2017.
+In each of the seven years the program has been in operation, between 85-90% of participants avoided readmission in the first two months after discharge.

 In addition, the program has seen the following outcomes: